subhashmu/MONKEY-AND-COW-DETECTION/README.md

 • Using appropriate data sets for recognizing and interpreting data using machine learning.

-• To show on the optical viewfinder of the camera module when MONKEY and COW cross Railway Tracks.
+• To show on the optical viewfinder of the camera module when MONKEY cross Railway Tracks.

 ## ABSTRACT

-• MONKEY and COW are detected when they are crossing the railway tracks and then shown on the viewfinder of the camera.
+• MONKEY are detected when they are crossing the railway tracks and then shown on the viewfinder of the camera.

 • Our Team in SparrowAi have completed this project on jetson nano which is a very small